wiserfirst/wiserfirst.github.io/_posts/2021-10-18-pi-hole-on-raspberry-pi.md

 For most of the OS options, the imager will download the OS image while writing it to the micro SD card.
-If you have a slow Internet connect, you can also download the OS image separately from [here][os-download] and then choose `Use custom` for the OS option and select the downloaded `.img` file.
+If you have a slow Internet connect, you can also download the OS image separately from [the Raspberry Pi OS download page][os-download] and then choose `Use custom` for the OS option and select the downloaded `.img` file.

 ### Advanced options for the imager